WCSCourses/PRS2024/modules/Day3a.docx.md

 ## Downloading Datasets

+All required software for this practical is found in the **/home/manager/data/Data_Day4/software** directory.
+🛠️: Software
+  - PRSice.R
+  - PRSice_linux

-All required material for this practical is found in the **/home/manager/data/Data_Day4/data** directory.
+All required data for this practical is found in the **/home/manager/data/Data_Day4/data** directory.

-The relevant materials that you should see there at the start of the practical are as follows:
+The relevant data that you should see there at the start of the practical are as follows:

  📂: Base_Data (summary statistics)
   - AFR-SBP-simulated.sumstats.prscsx